-MRI of the body is a computer guided procedure which combines the uses of a magnetic field and radio waves to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
+MRI of the body is a noninvasive, computer-guided procedure that combines the uses of a magnetic field and radio waves to produce detailed pictures of organs, soft tissues, bone and virtually all other internal body structures.
+This test enables our team of experts to properly diagnose and treat a variety of medical conditions such as tumors, heart disease and cancer.

 MRI of the body is typically used to: